EurostarDigital/graduate_exercise/README.md

 Whilst you have been provided with a blank HTML page which loads a CSS and Javascript file, you are able to change all parts of the existing code, as long as we complete the following tasks:

-- Load and display the _todo_ items from http://localhost:3000/api/todos ordering them on their ID in descending order
+- Load and display the _todo_ items `title` from http://localhost:3000/api/todos ordering them on their ID in descending order
 - Display the total number of _todo_ items
 - Display the completed number of _todo_ items
 - Add styling